-You have all heard of Y Mountain or the Murdock Canal Trail or the trail to Timpanogos Cave.
-But usually those are quite crowded because they are more well known.
-There are lots of trails around Utah County ranging from easy family hikes to more difficult trails for the outdoors enthusiast that are less known.
-This spring and summer, instead of heading to one of the more popular trails, try these lesser known but equally amazing hikes!
+Everyone has heard of Y Mountain and the trail to Timpanogos Cave, which usually makes them very crowded.
+However, there are lots of trails around Utah County that aren't as well known, ranging from easy family hikes to more difficult trails for the outdoors enthusiast.
+This spring and summer, instead of heading to one of the more popular trails, try these lesser known--but equally amazing--hikes!

 Utah Lake is definitely a highlight in Utah County (and its namesake).
 But if you love Utah Lake, then you will fall in love with Payson Lake.
 Just 30 minutes south of Utah Lake, the one mile trail winds around this beautiful mountain lake.
 Take a moment to take a dip in the cool waters or catch a fish.
 Bring the family and a picnic and make the most of your hike!